-For activities to qualify under these GPs, they must meet the terms and eligibility criteria of one or more of the GPs (Section III), all applicable general conditions (GCs) (Section IV), and mitigation requirements as identified in Section V. Applicants should first review the GPs to see if a project is eligible under one or more of the GPs within this document.
+To qualify under these GPs, the design, construction, and maintenance associated with each proposed activity must meet the terms and eligibility criteria listed in Section III, all applicable general conditions (GCs) in Section IV, and any specific mitigation requirements in Section V. Applicants should first review the GPs to see if a project is eligible for authorization under one or more of the GPs within this document.
 Any activity not specifically listed may still be eligible for authorization under these GPs; applicants are advised to contact USACE for specific eligibility determination.